-Consider the comfort that you feel in the winter as your household heater warms up space.
+Consider the comfort that you feel in the winter as your household heater warms up the space.
 Although you may only use a heater a few times each winter, the warmth is still important to you and your family.
 Improper ventilation at the rooftop impacts your energy usage down into the living space.
 The heat will always rise, and it remains in the attic.
 As a result, you may not feel very warm on the lower floors.
 Turning up the heat could be an answer, but this will dramatically raise your energy bill.

 The Condensation Factor

 Your energy bills aren’t the only things being impacted by improper rooftop ventilation.
-The attic may have mold and moisture issues, too.
-As the warm air remains trapped in the attic, a cool night might settle into your Arizona neighborhood.
+The attic may have mould and moisture issues, too.
+As the warm air remains trapped in the attic, a cool night might settle into your Arizona neighbourhood.
 The roof cools down, and the trapped air begins to react with the attic’s cool ceiling.
 Condensation forms along with the attic’s ceiling, which eats away at your structural wood.
-Mold and mildew can also grow here as a result.
+Mould and mildew can also grow here as a result.

 The trapped air within the attic directly influences your roofing material’s longevity.
 Over time, the hot air warps the roof’s sheathing, underlayment, and topmost shingles.
 You can see these effects over time if you observe your roof from the curb.
 The shingles will slowly have curled edges or a sagging contour with the rest of the rooftop.
 If you improve the rooftop’s ventilation, the materials are only confronted with the outdoor elements.
 This can mean a longer life for your roof system if your attic isn’t acting as a heat trap.